davej/john/readme.md

 # john [![Build Status](https://travis-ci.org/davej/john.svg?branch=master)](https://travis-ci.org/davej/john)

-> Make npm3's node_modules folder easier to find and sort on OS X
+> Make npm3's flat dependencies easier to find and sort on OS X

 npm3 has flat dependency trees, this is a good thing for many reasons.
 Unfortunately, this means your `node_modules` folder might contain hundreds (or thousands?)